net-lisias-ksph/KIS/ModuleKISItemBook.md

 - `bookOpenSndPath`: Change opening book sound.
 - `bookPageSndPath`: Change previous/next page sound.
 - `bookCloseSndPath`: Change closing book sound.
-- `page`: Path of the image to use for the page.
+- `page`: Path of the page image.
 Can be repeated.
 Pages will be sorted in the stated order.